rwcitek/A_Gental_Introduction_to_BNF/slides/134_algol_60_features.md

 - Strong static tyupes
 - Lexically scoped (McCarthy influence?)
 - Both function parameter passing by reference and by value
-  * This allowd recursion to be introduced at the last minute.
+  * This allowed recursion to be introduced at the last minute.

 ## Criticisms of Algol 60